What is an Idiom?

 Some English idioms are based on the experience of generations.
 They may refer to cultural conditions that no longer exist.
 For example, we might tell an impatient friend to “hold your horses!” (control your enthusiasm).

-We say that someone needs to “bite the bullet” when they must do something unpleasant.
+We say that someone needs to “bite the bullet” when they must do something they dread doing.
 (It refers to giving wounded soldiers a bullet to clamp between the teeth during surgery.
 It helped them to avoid screaming before anesthesia existed.)

 Some idioms come from sports.
 Examples: “It’s in the ballpark” (in the same general range, approximately the same).
 “Give me a ballpark figure” (an estimate).
 Both now used mostly in business discussions.
 See Sports Idioms.